olcf/TitanGPULife/README.md

 This repository contains data, R code, and Python code to accompany the SC20 paper about Titan supercomputer GPU reliability analysis:

-George Ostrouchov, Don Maxwell, Rizwan A. Ashraf, Christian Englemann, Mallikarjun Shankar, and James H. Rogers.
+George Ostrouchov, Don Maxwell, Rizwan A. Ashraf, Christian Engelmann, Mallikarjun Shankar, and James H. Rogers.
 2020.
 GPU Lifetimes on Titan Supercomputer: Survival Analysis and Reliability.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '20).
 Association for Computing Machinery, New York, NY, USA

 - Includes R code to generate graphics for paper and additional analyses
   - See code/README for instructions